Sanctus Real: The Dream

 Soon after Jake Rye and Seth Huff replaced Gartley and Prevost.
 The seventh studio album by the band, The Dream, was released on September 16, 2014.
 The first video from the album, "Lay It Down", was released to YouTube June 24, 2014.
-The second lyric video, titled 'Same God', was released by the band on YouTube on October 21, 2014.
+The second lyric video, "Same God", was released by the band on YouTube on October 21, 2014.

 On July 1, 2015, it was made clear that Matt Hammitt, who founded the band, was leaving in December after 19 years with the group.

 Greatest Hits: Best of Sanctus Real

-The Best of Sanctus Real was released on October 9, 2015, via the Capitol Christian record label.
-It includes a selection of fourteen songs spanning the band's previous seven albums and one new song written specifically for the release.
-It was announced earlier in year that this would be the final project with the band for lead singer, Matt Hammitt.
+The Best of Sanctus Real was released on October 9, 2015, via Capitol Christian (Sparrow/Capitol CMG), and it compiles the band's top hits from their previous seven studio albums, plus one new track recorded specifically for the release.

 Dustin Lolli: A new era

 The band changed their lead vocalist to Dustin Lolli on 26 January 2016, with the first release being an extended play, This Is Love, that was released on February 5, 2016, by the band themselves.
 On June 16, 2017, they released their first radio single with Lolli, "Safe In My Father's Arms".
 Changed was released April 27, 2018 on Framework Records, in partnership with Provident Distribution and Essential Music Publishing.
 The album was met with positive reviews.
 In August 2018 they signed with Fair Trade Services.
 The third single from Changed, "Confidence", cracked the top 10 on the Nielsen AC Monitored charts at radio, and was as high as No. 2 on AC indicator.